-3.1.11 Advance Payment of FTB Part A
+3.1.11 Advance payment of FTB Part A

-The amount of FTB advance payable to an individual is the smaller of the amount sought by the individual or the maximum amount of advance payable less the original amount of any previous unrepaid FTB advances.
+The amount of FTB advance payable to an individual is the smaller of the amount sought by the individual and the maximum amount of advance payable less the original amount of any previous unrepaid FTB advances.

-In the alternative, an FTB advance amount can be determined at the discretion of the Secretary.
+Alternatively, an FTB advance amount can be determined at the discretion of the Secretary.
 This amount has to be more than the minimum amount and less than the maximum amount and/or the amount sought by the individual.